-After years of chugging along on the conveyor belt of compulsory/strongly-insisted-on education, a couple thousand of my fellow Class of 2011 members and I are finally graduating.
+After years of chugging along on the conveyor belt of compulsory/strongly-insisted-on education, a couple thousand of my fellow class members and I are finally graduating.
 May 22 is the big day – I know because it’s circled in red Sharpie and orange highlighter in my planner, next to a note reading “no tattoos before this date or mom will flip.”
 So imagine my indignation when I realized evangelicals were trying to one-up us by scheduling the rapture on none other than May 21st.
 The more I thought about it, though, the more I realized that the two aren’t actually all that different.
 Allow me to explain:

 It’s only unexpected if you haven’t been paying attention

 Harold Camping, 89-year old founder of the Family Radio, might only have calculated May 21 to be Judgment Day a few months ago, but apparently this is far from a randomly picked date – the Bible knew it all along.
 Similarly, although you might be under the impression that graduation was discovered in a moment of drunken revelation by your best friend in a dive bar this January, sources say that signs pointed to its inevitability all along.
 Just as the devastating moral decay of society has foreshadowed the end of the world, the devastating moral decay of your social group has foreshadowed that this world must too culminate in a day of reckoning.
 So as Jesus says, get a haircut and don’t be too hungover.
 (Did I say Jesus?
 I meant Mom.)

 The chosen ones will ascend, while the rest are left behind